blakefren/CrackerBarrel/README.md

 ## Running

-There are two command line arguments: "print" and "save". "print" will print out the first solution to the game that the algorithm finds. "save" will save all solutions to a CSV file in the same folder as the script (solutions.csv).
+There are two command line arguments: "print" and "save". "save" will save all solutions to a CSV file in the same folder as the script (solutions.csv). "print" will stop the program from printing out the first solution to the game that it finds.

 ## Authors